StarRocks/starrocks/docs/data_source/Block_cache.md

 ## How it works

-For example, if you query a Parquet data file of 128 MB from Amazon S3, StarRocks splits the file into multiple blocks (By default, the size of each block is 1 MB and we recommend you retain the default setting).
-In this case, StarRocks splits the file into 128 blocks: [0, 1 MB), [1 MB, 2 MB), [2 MB, 3 MB) ...
+For example, if you query a Parquet data file of 128 MB from Amazon S3, StarRocks splits the file into 128 blocks (By default, the size of each block is 1 MB and we recommend you retain the default setting).
+The blocks are [0, 1 MB), [1 MB, 2 MB), [2 MB, 3 MB) ...
 [127 MB, 128 MB).
 StarRocks assigns a globally unique ID to each block, called a cache key.
 A cache key consists of the following three parts.

 ```Plain
 hash(filename) + filesize + blockId